aromatt/cachenv/README.md

 scripts, and pipelines.
 In fact, any program that calls `exec()` can use `cachenv`.

 It's like function [memoization](https://en.wikipedia.org/wiki/Memoization), but at the process boundary.
-This is useful in a variety of contexts, especially testing, rapid iteration, and ad hoc data processing.
+This is useful for a variety of things, especially testing, rapid iteration, and ad hoc data processing.

 The workflow mirrors that of [virtualenv](https://virtualenv.pypa.io/en/latest/):